realquantumcookie/xbarray/README.md

-# xarray
+# xbarray
-Cross-backend Python N-dimensional array library based on Array API.
+Cross-backend Python array library based on the Array API Standard.

 This allows you to write array transformations that can run on different backends like NumPy, PyTorch, and Jax.